solidatyoungdevdotnet/JPA-to-ERD-reporting-plugin/README.md

 ```
 - arrowHeadStyle - possible values can be found here: https://www.graphviz.org/doc/info/attrs.html#k:arrowType.
 My default is "none"
 - labelTargetField - boolean whether or not to label the head of the edge (target of the foreign key) with the field name
+- embedImage - boolean value specifying whether the graph images should be base 64 encoded into the report html or linked to the external image.
+The default is true and this because it is most likely to work regardless of what webserver it is deployed to.
+The trade off is that the html file is HUGE!  this could slow it down.
 ## General features
 - Supports Relationship detection with directed edges between nodes (crow's foot)
 - based on graphviz so the dot layout script is easily pulled from the report